 SOME (So Others Might Eat) is an interfaith, community-based organization that exists to help the poor and homeless of our nation’s capital by meeting the immediate daily needs of food, clothing, and healthcare.
 SOME is restoring hope and dignity, one person at a time.

-Bread for the City provides food, clothing, medical care, and legal and social services to Washington, DC residents living with low income.
+Bread for the City provides food, clothing, medical care, and legal and social services to Washington, DC, residents living with low income.
 It seeks justice through community organizing and public advocacy and works to uproot racism, a major cause of poverty.
-Through its Holiday Helpings campaign, BFC empowers its clients to use provided assistance to meet their specific needs, which has become increasingly important as a result of the COVID-19 pandemic.
+Through its Holiday Helpings campaign, BFC empowers its clients to use provided assistance to meet their specific needs.

 The Capital Area Food Bank sources and distributes more than 45 million meals to people in communities across the DMV.
 It has partnerships with over 450 regional nonprofits.